 This process is for TLD managers in cases where expedited handling is required and is the same as the process currently used by ICANN, but reflects the post-transition environment.

-The details of these processes, including proposed modifications to the existing processes to reflect the transition, can be found in Annexes I (Customer Service Complaint Resolution Process), J (Problem Resolution Process) and K (Root Zone Emergency Process).
+The details of these processes, including proposed modifications to the existing processes to reflect the transition, can be found in Annexes I (Customer Service Complaint Resolution Process), J (Problem Resolution Process (for IANA naming services only)) and K (Root Zone Emergency Process).

-Separation Mechanism
+Separation Review

-The CWG-Stewardship recommends that a fundamental bylaw be created to define a Separation Mechanism that can be triggered by an if needed.
-This would only occur other escalation mechanisms and methods have been exhausted.
-A cross community of the ICANN Supporting Organizations and Advisory Committees would be formed to review the issues and make recommendations.
+The CWG-Stewardship recommends that a fundamental bylaw be created to define a Separation Review that can be triggered by an IFR if needed.
+This would only occur if other escalation mechanisms and methods have been exhausted.
+This process may include a cross community of the ICANN Supporting Organizations and Advisory Committees which would be formed to review the issues and make recommendations.
 The recommendations would need to be approved by the ICANN Board and would be subject to all escalations and appeals mechanisms.

-There would be no prescribed action for the Separation Mechanism.
-It would be empowered to make a recommendation ranging from “no action required” to the initiation of an RFP and the recommendation for a new .
+There would be no prescribed action for the Separation Review.
+It would be empowered to make a recommendation ranging from “no action required” to the initiation of an RFP and the recommendation for a new IFO.

 For further details please see Annex L.

-Framework for Transition to Successor IANA Operator (Continuity of Operations)
+Framework for Transition to Successor IANA Functions Operator (Continuity of Operations)

-The CWG-Stewardship recommends the continuation, with modifications, of a transition framework for the IANA Functions should it be necessary for the IANA Functions to be transitioned from the incumbent to a successor.
-This framework would be set forth in a new contract between ICANN and the IANA Functions Operator (the Post-Transition IANA or PTI) and would be based upon the current NTIA-ICANN contract clause C.7.3 “Plan for Transition to Successor Contractor”.
+The CWG-Stewardship recommends the continuation, with modifications, of the current transition framework for the IANA Functions should it be, for whatever reason, necessary for the IANA Functions to be transitioned from the incumbent IFO to a successor IFO.
+This framework would be set forth in a new contract between ICANN and the IANA Functions Operator (based on this proposal, the IFO would be PTI) and would be based upon the current NTIA-ICANN contract clause C.7.3 “Plan for Transition to Successor Contractor”.
 The transition framework should be part of the operations and management of the IANA Functions going forward and be considered part of the operator’s business contingency and continuity of operations planning.
 This is a framework only and it is expected – as per the following recommendations – that a full plan will be developed post-IANA Stewardship Transition.
-The principles and recommendations for the future evolution of the Framework for Transition to Successor IANA Operator include:
+The principles and recommendations for the future evolution of the Framework for Transition to Successor IANA Functions Operator include:

 The integrity, stability and availability of the IANA Functions must be the core concern during any transition of the IANA Functions;